made in india

 For example:

 When a dish is billed, the system automatically reduces the exact quantity of ingredients used.
-This is the foundation of accurate food inventory software.
+This forms the foundation of accurate food inventory software.

 2. Real-Time Stock Deduction